 The Rough-legged Hawk spends the summer capturing lemmings on the arctic tundra, tending a cliffside nest under a sun that never sets.
 Winter is the time to see this large, open-country hawk in southern Canada and the U.S., where it may be perched on a pole or hovering over a marsh or pasture on the hunt for small rodents.
 Found globally across northern latitudes, this species occurs in both light and dark forms.More ID Info

 Find This Bird

-Because Rough-legged Hawks breed in the arctic, your best bet for finding one near you is to wait until winter.
-Keep an eye out in open country, looking especially for a large, chunky raptor hovering while facing into the wind-fsimilar in style to the much smaller and daintier American Kestrel and White-tailed Kite.
-Rough-legged Hawks perch on fence posts and utility poles, as well as on the ground or in the slenderest treetops, where other large raptors rarely chance sitting.
-Watch for them on winter road trips, as their bold tail and underwing pattern, as well as black belly patches, can often be clearly seen even at highway speeds.
+Because Rough-legged Hawks breed in the Arctic, your best bet for finding one near you is to wait until winter.
+Keep an eye out in open country, looking especially for a large, chunky raptor hovering while facing into the wind—familiar in style to the much smaller and daintier American Kestrel and White-tailed Kite.
+Rough-legged Hawks perch on fence posts and utility poles, as well as on the ground or on the slenderest treetops, where other large raptors rarely chance sitting.
+Watch for them on winter road trips, as their bold tail and underwing pattern, as well as black belly patches, can often be clearly seen—even at highway speeds.

 - Busardo Calzado (Spanish)

 - The name "Rough-legged" Hawk refers to the feathered legs.
 The Rough-legged Hawk, the Ferruginous Hawk, and the Golden Eagle are the only American raptors to have legs feathered all the way to the toes.

 - Nonbreeding adults eat about a quarter-pound of food daily, or a tenth of their body mass - that’s about 5 small mammals.
 Nestlings start feeding themselves (swallowing lemmings whole) at about 16 days old.
 It’s estimated that a brood of 2 nestlings requires 26 pounds of food during the 40 days between hatching to fledging.